AnnaMGardner/CS4641Project/index.md

 The processed data are visualized in 2D and 3D using both T-SNE methods (Figure 3 and 3.1 in results) and PCA (Figure 4 and 4.1 in results).
 The explained variance of different (and cumulative) principle component indexes for PCA is plotted in Figure 5 in results.

+Given  with the PCA and T-SNE methods,

 ### Unsupervised Learning

 Given that our data has 10 possible combinations of preprocessing as specified in data preprocessing section above, we ran two clustering algorithms, K-Means and Gaussian Mixture Modeling on these combinations to discover the approaches that were most effective in finding clusters.
+Additionally, we used the elbow method to determine the optimal number of clusters.
+The target of the original dataset has only values 1 and 0.
+This indicates that ideally our data would form two clusters, one indicating a positive and one indicating a negative target value.
+However, after using the elbow method to find the optimal number of clusters, 5 or 7 will generate a much better loss.
+Also, the results of our TSNE and PCA dimension reduction showed visibly that there were more than two clusters present for each of these dimension redutions.

-We quantified which models performed must successfully by calculating the Davies Bouldin and Silhouette Coefficient internal cluster evaluation measures of the clustering results.
+We then quantified which models performed must successfully by calculating the Davies Bouldin and Silhouette Coefficient internal cluster evaluation measures of the clustering results.
 The possible combinations of data preprocessing are as follows:
 1. Unbalanced data with label encoding, filled BMI data, dropped patient id, normalization
 2. Balanced data with label encoding, filled BMI data, dropped patient id, normalization